asm2025/essentialMix-rs/crates/db/diesel/README.md

 let filtered = only_published.apply(query);
 ```

-Pair this with `emixdb::dto::Pagination` and the `Repository` traits in
+Pair this with `emixdb::dto::Pagination` and the `TRepository` traits in
 `src/repositories.rs` to implement reusable CRUD layers.
 See the `examples/`
 folder for complete Diesel + async runtime demos, including migrations for
 SQLite, PostgreSQL, and MySQL.